ATOJ5/MusicPlayer/README.md

 ## Key Features
 Library Management: Easily organize and manage your music collection.
 Add songs, edit metadata, and create playlists to suit your preferences.

 User-Friendly Interface: The application boasts a clean and modern interface that is easy to navigate.
-Intuitive controls make it effortless to play, pause, skip tracks, adjust volume, and manage playlists.
+Intuitive controls make it effortless to play, pause, stop, restart, previous/next song, adjust volume, and manage playlists.

-Advanced Playback Controls: Enjoy a variety of playback options, including shuffle, repeat, and loop.
+Advanced Playback Controls: Enjoy a variety of playback options, including shuffle, repeat and mute.
 Control playback speed and fine-tune the audio with an equalizer for a personalized listening experience.

 Search and Filter: Quickly find your favorite tracks with a powerful search feature.
 Filter songs by artist, album, genre, or any custom criteria to locate the music you desire.